-Harrison edited the poetry journal Crayon with Andrew Levy from 1997-2008.
-He is also the editor of the Bronze Skull Press Chapbook series.
+Harrison edited the poetry journal Crayon with Andrew Levy from 1997 to 2008, and he is also the editor of the Bronze Skull Press Chapbook series and coeditor for the Resist Much/Obey Little anthology.
 In 2008 a show of his drawings and journal entries, entitled Ineffable Isthmus, was featured at the Woodland Pattern Book Center gallery.
-He lives in Milwaukee, Wisconsin.